EAST BOLDON JUNIOR SCHOOL GOVERNING BODY

 Committee meetings are focused and productive, and a summary of the meeting is shared with all members.
 Consequently they are aware of all the strategic issues pertaining to the school.

 The termly meeting is well-attended and has a clear agenda.
 The governors are knowledgeable about school priorities and ask challenging questions about the action the school is taking to implement new legislation, secure school improvement and meet challenging targets

 The Governing Board is involved in all areas of recruitment and this year has appointed Mrs Alison McCann to the role of Senior Teacher with responsibility for Science and the PSHE curriculum.
 This appointment is having a positive impact on the day-to-day running, and long term future of the school.

 The Governing Board carries out the Headteacher’s appraisal annually.
-Several Governors have undertaken Headteacher’s appraisal training and expert assistance was sought from the School Improvement Partner.
-The appraisal process allows us to look closely at the performance of the Headteacher, have discussions about areas of strength and areas for development in that performance, and set new targets against which the Headteacher’s performance will be evaluated.
+Several Governors have undertaken Head Teacher’s appraisal training and expert assistance was sought from the School Improvement Adviser.
+The appraisal process allows us to look closely at the performance of the Head Teacher, have discussions about areas of strength and areas for development in that performance, and set new targets against which the Head Teacher’s performance will be evaluated.

 Achievement of pupils